 The design engineering does reflect current good practices.
 The design has been professionally developed.
 Subsequently the project got approval by the relevant authorities.
 The project itself does apply state of the art equipment.
 Regarding the employed technology, there is no requirement to change the existing technology as a result of running out of life-time of the existing technical equipment.
-There are no significant indications that the technology used to implement the project could be substituted during the envisaged operational lifetime of the project activity (25 years) and in particular in the first crediting period.
-The first crediting period is 07/04/2003 - 06/04/2010, with the intention for renewal.
+There are no significant indications that the technology used to implement the project could be substituted during the envisaged operational lifetime of the project activity (25 years) and in particular in the first crediting period until 2007.

+The first crediting period is 2001 - 2007, with the intention for renewal.
+The operational lifetime of the project is 25 years.